abhinav4848/Obsidian-Medicine/copd- acute exacerbation.md

 ## Oxygen therapy
 Before ABG:
 - COPD patients are at risk of hypercapnia (CO2 Narcosis- depressed consciousness)
-- Aim initial O2 saturation between 88-92% if no ABG.
+- Aim initial sats 88-92% if no ABG.
 - 24% - 28% Oxygen (not 100%) using "venturi face mask"
 After ABG:
 - Adjust target range to 94 - 98% if the pCO2 is normal